Skip to main content

 Cloudaware Applications - overview - new Cloudaware application.png

-3. Enter a meaningful name for the application → click Create.
+3. Enter a descriptive name for the application (in this example, AWS) → click CREATE.

 Cloudaware Applications - overview - create application.png